Skip to content

 --open-browserOpen HTML report in default browser after run

---interactivePrompt for path, preset, and save-to-file (TTY only)
+--interactivePrompt for path and save-to-file (TTY only)

 --sandbox(Linux only) Restrict engine with Landlock: read-only project, writable cache only, no network.
 Best-effort; ignored on macOS/Windows.